knokko/mardek/README.md

   and the music.
 - [content](content/README.md) contains the classes to model all the game content (e.g. items, areas, monsters).
-- `game` contains the code that launches the game and is basically the glue that connects all the other modules.
+- [game](game/README.md) contains the code that launches the game and glues all other modules.
-- `importer` contains the code to import the Flash content.
+- [importer](importer/README.md) contains the code to parse the Flash MARDEK and convert it to a 'nicer' format used by the rest of this engine/project.
-- `input` models the game controls, which will be written by `game` and read by `renderer` and `state`.
+- [input](input/README.md) models the keyboard/mouse events, which will
+  be read by `state` and supplied by `game`.
-- `renderer` ensures that the state of the game is shown on your screen.
+- [renderer](renderer/README.md) ensures that the state of the game is shown on your screen.
 It uses the Vulkan graphics API for rendering.
-- `state` models and tracks the state of the game (both in the title screen and when actually in-game)
+- [state](state/README.md) models and tracks the state of the game (both in the title screen and when actually in-game)
-- `ui-renderer` is a mini library for rendering UI with Vulkan, and is used by `renderer`
+- [vk2d](vk2d/README.md) is a 2d rendering library that I wrote for MARDEK, and is used by `renderer`.
+I intend to eventually move it to its own GitHub repository once it matures.

 ### Creating releases
 To create releases that can be given to players/testers